 Anup is a Senior Director with Vyman Solicitors Ltd, a law firm which he co-founded in 1998, eight years after having graduated with a First Class degree from the University of Southampton.
 As a multiservice and multi-office law firm, Anup continues to work on high-value and complex litigation, and commercial and property transactions.
 He is also a Trustee of one of the largest and most prominent Hindu religious charities in the UK and Europe.
 Anup is an Old Lyonian and also a former John Lyon parent.

 Kay has worked in the real estate industry for nearly 20 years and has a wealth of experience in the public, private and government sectors.
 Kay has led on some of the UK’s most high-profile infrastructure and residentially lead development projects.
-Kay is a chartered surveyor, with expertise in the initial set up and structuring of patient capital projects to unlock delivery of major infrastructure and mixed use developments.
-Kay was previously at Homes England, the Government’s Housing Agency as a Stategic Land and Partnering Director.
-She is a resident of Harrow and has two boys that attend a preparatory school in the borough.
+Kay is a chartered surveyor, with expertise in the initial set up and structuring of patient capital projects to unlock delivery of major infrastructure and mixed-use developments.
+Kay was previously at Homes England, the Government’s Housing Agency as a National Land and Partnering Director.